An integrated EOS, pore-crush, strength and damage model framework for near-field ground-shock: Example results and discussion

 The model is conducive to a straightforward sequential calibration of parameters as follows: (1) EOS, (2) crush-curve, (3) strength, (4) tuning.
 The EOS parameters in this case are taken again as the Sesame table 7122 for saturated tuff \citep{sesame}, but we emphasize that any other EOS parameterization can be used with the model.
 The crush properties, including hardening parameters $\{H,\beta_{\textrm{max}}, \omega\}$ and preconsolidation stress $p_{c0}$, are best calibrated to isotropic compression measurements in our view (because they isolate the pressure-crush response), but can also be calibrated to 1D compression (oedometer) or, lacking such data, triaxial compression measurements in conjunction with the strength parameters.
 For the NPE, we calibrated to the crush-curve of the tuff at the source placement (working point) reported by \citep{kamm1995comparison} (Fig.~\ref{fig:crushcurve}).
 The strength parameters ($R$ and $P_y$) are typically best calibrated to triaxial compression measurements, but for the NPE we were able to directly use those reported by \citep{kamm1995comparison}.
 Notably, the propensity for damage parameter $X$ typically requires some sort of repeated or cyclic testing, but lacking this type of data for the NPE, we incorporate into the last step, ``tuning.''
 We call the final part of the calibration process tuning because this takes into account any other information that may be available.
 For the case of the NPE, this is macroscopic (field-scale) velocity measurements that characterize the material's dynamic response at specific distances from the source (Fig.~\ref{fig:wedgemesh}).

 The pressure loading from the explosive source at the cavity wall was used to simulate the explosion (Fig.~\ref{fig:pressureloading}).
-This was obtained from an exponential fit to the pressure wave simulated in previous source simulations of the NPE explosive source at Los Alamos National Laboratory.
-Figures~\ref{fig:wedgecrush}-\ref{fig:wedgestress0} show the simulation results.
+This was obtained from an exponential fit to the pressure wave simulated in previous source simulations of the NPE chemical explosive source at Los Alamos National Laboratory.
+Figures~\ref{fig:wedgecrush}-\ref{fig:wedgeResidual} show the simulation results.
 Figure~\ref{fig:wedgecrush}a shows the radial velocity with distance from the source at the approximate end of the pressure loading impulse, $t=0.01$ s.
 The total amount of pore crush-out is shown in Fig.~\ref{fig:wedgecrush}, which shows a large region of complete porosity crush out diminishing with distance to eventual no-crush, as might be expected.
-Figure~\ref{fig:wedgestress0}a-b show the stress field at end of impulse loading.
-The pressure response shows a typical shock-pulse structure, but the Mises stress interestingly exhibits a double peak shock structure, perhaps resulting from crush-hardening.
+Figure~\ref{fig:wedgestress0} shows the density and stress fields from the cavity wall to 100 m radially away at approximately the point in time (0.027 s) that the peak velocity reaches the 55 m gauge evident in Fig.~\ref{fig:bestfit_gauge}.
+The stress field interestingly exhibits a double peak shock structure, perhaps resulting from crush-hardening.
+The stress field is considerably changed by the inclusion of pore-crush in the model, which is evident by comparing Figs.~\ref{fig:wedgestress0} and Fig.~\ref{fig:wedgeNoCrush}.
+When pore-crush is suppressed in the model (Fig.~\ref{fig:wedgeNoCrush}) even for the air-filled porosity of only 2.2\%, the stress peak and profile is markedly different.
+Figure~\ref{fig:wedgeResidual} shows the predicted residual state of the density and stress fields when ground motion ceases, at approximately 0.2175 s.
+Stress is plotted in radial and hoop stresses, a convention for evaluating ``containment'' stress field \citep{terhune1977containment, terhune1978analysis}, which is where the compressive hoop stress magnitude exceeds that of the radial stress (predicted out to about 45 m in the model).
+The model predicted a final cavity radius of 17.23 meters (growth from the initial radius of 6.45 m), which is consistent with that reported in Kamm and Bos of between 16.5 and 19 m.